lsst/LDM-463/index.rst

 same Python type, making it easy for an application to select which genre is applicable to a new dataset type that it is creating.

-dataId
+DataId
 ------
-Scientifically meaningful key-value pairs used by ``butler.get`` and ``butler.put`` to select one or more datasets that should be read or written.
+A class that extends dict.
+As a dict it contains scientifically meaningful key-value pairs the mapper to find a lcoation of one or more datasets that should be read or written.

+It also contains a member variable called ``tag``:

+* ``tag`` may be a string or other type, including container types.
+When searching repositories, if the tag argument is not None, then repositories will only be searched if their tag equals the value of tag (or if a match is found in either container of tags).
+* When searching, if an input repository is tagged, all of its parents will be searched (even if they do not have a tag).
+* The Butler API allows a dict to be passed instead of a DataId; as needed it will constructed dict into a DataId object (with no tags) internally.

 Butler with Legacy Repositories
 -------------------------------